-- 1. All individuals entering the court building will be required to wear face coverings at all times. - 2.
+- 1. All individuals entering the courtroom will be required to wear face coverings at all times. - 2.
 Individuals will be encouraged to bring cloth face coverings with them, but if the individual does not have a cloth face covering, a disposable face mask will be provided. - 3.
-Individuals who will be required to be in the court building for over 1 hour will be provided surgical masks and required to wear them while in the court building if the supply is available.
+Individuals who will be required to be in the court building for over 20 minutes will be provided surgical masks and required to wear them while in the court if the supply is available.